Looking for the best brands on social media to spice up your marketing strategy?

 Wayfair’s Instagram account is full of beautiful photos of sleek and attractive living room or bedroom sets.
 If followers like what they see, all they have to do to view product names, prices, and details is tap on the photo.
 And from there it’s easy to navigate to Wayfair’s website.

-Occasionally, Wayfair intersperses these photos with humorous quotes such as “Does refusing to do the dishes count as resistance training?”
+Occasionally, Wayfair intersperses these photos with humorous quotes such as “Does refuse to do the dishes count as resistance training?”
 These posts are a great way to drive customer interaction.
 They get approximately 150 comments instead of Wayfair’s usual 30.

 First, your business profile has to have a product catalog set up on Facebook with Shopify or BigCommerce or another applicable shopping platform.
 Once Instagram approves your account, you’re good to go.